AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/single-sign-on/update-saml-2-metadata-ip-eauth-.md

 1. Click **Next**.
 1. Select, **I'm an Okta customer adding an internal app**, then click **Finish**.

-### Add your Okta instance as an identity provider in Workfront
+### Add your Okta instance as an identity provider in Workfront {#add-your-okta-instance-as-an-identity-provider-in-workfront}

 This procedure provides essential information for configuring Okta as an identity provider in Workfront.
 For additional information about other mappings or configuration options, see [Configure Adobe Workfront with SAML 2.0](../../../administration-and-setup/add-users/single-sign-on/configure-workfront-saml-2.md).